oxc-project/oxc/README.md

 As an upside, the binary is approximately 3MB, whereas [ESLint] and its associated plugin dependencies can easily exceed 100.

-You may also download the linter binary from the [latest release tag](https://github.com/web-infra-dev/oxc/releases/latest) as a standalone binary, which means you can run the linter without a Node.js installation in your CI.
+You may also download the linter binary from the [latest release tag](https://github.com/web-infra-dev/oxc/releases/latest) as a standalone binary, this lets you run the linter without a Node.js installation in your CI.

 <details>
   <summary>How is it so fast?</summary>